cube3power/atsd/rule-engine/overrides.md

 ![](images/override-rule-filter.png)

-> In the example above, the rule matches entities with a name beginning with `nurswg` that are members of the 'disk_prod' group and applies only to windows with  tag 'file_system' equal '/tmp'.
+> In the example above, the rule matches entities with a name beginning with `nurswg` that are members of the 'disk_prod' group and applies only to windows with  tag `file_system` equal `/tmp`.

 The tag columns are present when the rule is grouped by tags on the 'Overview' tab.